Bhushanxd/TMT_bar_forecasting/README.md

 Project Details:
+CRISP-ML(Q) (Cross-Industry Standard Process for Machine learning with Quality Assurance) project management methodology steps implemented in this project

 1) Business Problem: The company is facing overstocking due to offcuts piling up & understocking of specific-sized TMT rods.

 2) Business Objective: Minimize the amount of money tied in the inventory